 Friday, Judge Brown stated that the search done on the “Old Mill” is in fact not owned by White.
 He said the judge who signed off on the search warrant was given false information and would have never signed off on it had they known all the facts of the case.

 White’s attorney, Sam Bregman, says his client had some of the property in his possession because of a lack of storage space at the sheriff’s office.
 He claims white even tried returning it and there are emails to back that up.

 Judge Brown then ordered all the evidence in the case be suppressed, and the prosecutor fired back.

 “I have heard all the evidence in this case, and I know if I were to bind it over on any charge, the first motion would be filed,” said Judge Brown.

 A prosecutor on the case replied, “Then let’s file it, and let’s argue it.
 That’s how it worked, judge.
 That’s how it’s always worked.”

 If all the evidence is thrown out, the state does not have a case, so Judge Brown is allowing the state to argue its case about the evidence in front of him at a later date.

-After the hearing, a spokesperson with the Attorney General’s Office said the issue of White’s ownership of the Edgewood business, was based on witness testimony.
-But Bregman is adamant white does not.
+After the hearing, a spokesperson with the Attorney General’s Office said the issue of White’s ownership of the Edgewood business was based on witness testimony.
+However, Bregman is adamant White does not.